 Community members in Southeast Washington, DC expressed a need for enhanced stormwater and water quality management, a critical issue in the corridor.
 After several site visits and research about specific sites in the area, ELI and project partners concluded that the corridor should help connect Watts Branch and its parks to the Anacostia Park, staying narrow enough to Burroughs Avenue to facilitate a greenway from the neighborhood center to the river.

-The corridor was small enough, in this case, that watershed and flooding maps were not quite granular enough.
+In this case, the corridor was small enough that pre-existing watershed and flooding maps were not quite granular enough.
 Instead, the team relied upon community members get a sense of which areas were most likely to flood.

-After mapping potential project sites, we did another walk through with a community leader.
-The finalized project map included the sites identified through the local agency list (orange), sites identified on the walk through (brown), as well as possible community partners (blue).
+After mapping potential project sites, the project team did another walk through with a community leader.
+The finalized project map (below) included the sites identified through the local agency list (orange), sites identified on the walk through (brown), as well as possible community partners (blue).

 The first step we undertook in this mapping process was adding the area encompassed in Ward 4.
 We used this map, and added the ward borders using the “draw a line tool” on Google Maps.